 Daily 10.00 to 5.00.

 Guided tours daily at 11.00 and 2.00.

-March 4 to July 2 Versus Rodin: bodies across space and time.
+To July 2 Versus Rodin: bodies across space and time.
 Auguste Rodin was an artist who redefined the idea of the body in sculpture.
 Marking 100 years since his death in 1917, Rodin’s legacy is the wellspring of this major exhibition exclusive to the Art Gallery of South Australia.
 Through a series of duets and duels, Rodin’s work is brought into conversation with over 100 modern and contemporary works of art by Louise Bourgeois, Antony Gormley, William Kentridge, Bharti Kher, Rosemary Laing, Ugo Rondinone and Kara Walker among others.
-Principal Donor Neilson Foundation.
-Presented by the Art Gallery of South Australia Foundation and supported by Adelaide Festival.
-Read more…

 12 Compton Street, Adelaide 5000.

 Wed-Thurs 1.00 to 4.00, Fri 1.00 to 7.00, Sat 10.00 to 4.00 or by appt.
 FELTdark hours Wed-Sat 6.00 to 12.00, Fri 7.00 to 12.00.
 April 6 to 22 (opening Wed April 5, 5.30pm) Front Gallery: King Single // Expanded Queen by Liam Colgan (WA).
 Back Gallery: Parallel by Kristen Coleman (SA).
 Read more…

 Kristen Coleman, Parallel, 2017, fluorescent tube, installation view, dimensions variable.
 Courtesy the artist and FELTspace, South Australia

 Photo collection of the Anne Frank Stichting (Amsterdam)